IDEA-Research/TAPTR/README.md

   journal={Advances in Neural Information Processing Systems}, year={2024}
 }
-@article{Qu2024taptrv3,
+@article{qu2024taptrv3,
-  title={{TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video}}, author={Qu, Jinyuan and Li, Hongyang and Liu, Shilong and Zeng, Zhaoyang and Ren, Tianhe and Zhang, Lei}, journal={arXiv preprint}, year={2024}
+  title={{TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video}}, author={Qu, Jinyuan and Li, Hongyang and Liu, Shilong and Ren, Tianhe and Zeng, Zhaoyang and Zhang, Lei}, journal={arXiv preprint arXiv:2411.18671}, year={2024}
 }
 ```